House passes bill banning certain semi-automatic guns

 Jordan replied by inviting her to his congressional district to debate him on the Second Amendment, saying he believed most of his constituents “probably agree with me and agree with the United States Constitution.”

 The bill would make it unlawful to import, sell or manufacture a long list of semi-automatic weapons.
-Judiciary Committee Chairman Rep. Jerry Nadler, D-N.Y., said it exempts those already in possession.
+Judiciary Committee Chairman Rep. Jerry Nadler, D-N.Y., said it includes an exemption that allows for the possession of existing semi-automatic guns.

 Reps.
 Chris Jacobs of New York and Brian Fitzpatrick of Pennsylvania were the only Republicans to vote for the measure.
 The Democratic lawmakers voting no were Reps.
 Kurt Schrader of Oregon, Henry Cuellar of Texas, Jared Golden of Maine, Ron Kind of Wisconsin and Vicente Gonzalez of Texas.